textpattern/textpattern.github.io/tags/search-result-count.md

 <txp:search_result_count />
 ```

-The *search_result_count* tag is a __single__ tag that returns the number of articles returned by an article tag.
+The **search_result_count** tag is a __single__ tag that returns the number of articles returned by an article tag.
 Use "if_search":http://docs.textpattern.io/tags/if-search to count search results or use in regular page after the "article":http://docs.textpattern.io/tags/article tag.
-If you need the results' count _before_ the list of results, use the article tag in conjunction with @pgonly="1"@ (see example 3).
+If you need the results' count __before__ the list of results, use the article tag in conjunction with `pgonly="1"` (see example 3).

 Note: The [if_search](http://docs.textpattern.io/tags/if-search) conditional tag is required to recognize actual search results, without them the number of articles is returned by default.
 {: .alert-block .information}